Cerfy/Udacity-PyTorch/README.md

 # Udacity-PyTorch
-Codes are part of Udacity's Introduction to PyTorch Course
+I participated in the Udacity PyTorch Scholarship program that is currently ongoing and the codes are part of the Course.